shadow-robot/sr_grip_documentation/docs/user_guide/installing_grip.rst

 please run **rm -rf .local** (make sure to make a copy of important files if you have any) and re-run the one-liner.

-Running the framework
+Running the container
 #####################

+**We are going to assume in this section that you named your container *GRIP_test* in the one-liner!**
 At this stage, you should have both a docker image and container created for you.
-Assuming that you named you container *GRIP_test* in the one-liner, you should see the following
+First, let's make sure that's the case.
+You should see the following

 .. prompt:: bash $

     docker ps -a
     CONTAINER ID   IMAGE                                       ...
 NAMES
-    3947e1a08b16   shadowrobot/grip_framework:kinetic-devel    ...
+    3447e1i08b16   shadowrobot/grip_framework:kinetic-devel    ...
 GRIP_test

+To start the container, you just need to run

+.. prompt:: bash $

+    docker start GRIP_test

+A new `Terminator <https://gnometerminator.blogspot.com/p/introduction.html>`_ window will pop up, and will allow you to navigate inside the container.
+**None** of the operations you are going to run in this terminal will affect your native Ubuntu session.
+For instance if you install a text editor in the container, you won't be able to run in in your graphic Ubuntu session!
+So feel free to install and configure your favorite text editor and everything that you need to work efficiently.

 Future releases
 ###############